Dhruv-Batra/Healthy-Hopes/README.md

 # Mental Health Discord Bot
 https://devpost.com/software/mental-health-discord-bot

-Contributors/Owners (Listed in Alphabetical Order):
+Contributors/Owners (Listed in Alphabetical Order): Dhruv Batra, Justin Chen, Kevin Chen

-Dhruv Batra

-Justin Chen

-Kevin Chen

 Instructions

-Download the repository
+1. Download the repository and unzip it

-Edit the .env file by replacing the DISCORD_TOKEN variable's value with your own token obtained through the Discord Developer Portal
+2. Edit the .env file by replacing the DISCORD_TOKEN variable's value with your own token obtained through the Discord Developer Portal

-Unzip and navigate to the directory
+3. Navigate to the downloaded directory within your terminal

-Run commands.py ex) py commands.py
+4. Run commands.py ex) py commands.py

 Sources: